People

 Research:

 My research focuses on understanding the molecular determinants of antibody neutralization of dengue virus (DENV).
-The primary aim is to investigate how antigenic variability in the DENV envelope glycoprotein affects viral fitness, immune evasion, and susceptibility to antibody neutralization.
+My primary aim is to investigate how antigenic variability in the DENV envelope glycoprotein affects viral fitness, immune evasion, and susceptibility to antibody neutralization.
 Specifically, I examine the differences in neutralization susceptibility between sylvatic and epidemic DENV1 strains.
 Utilizing reverse genetics and site-directed mutagenesis, I create chimeric DENV1 strains that incorporate genetic components from both sylvatic and endemic viruses.
 This approach helps identify critical epitopes and amino acid residues responsible for viral resistance to neutralization, as well as highlight epitope targets potentially involved in the evasion of antibodies elicited by infection with endemic DENV1.
 My project aims to enhance our understanding of DENV pathogenesis and support the development of effective vaccines and therapies.

 Abram Estrada